 B. The Vice President of the unit in which a vacancy exists will authorize the position by approving the requisition through the applicant tracking system.

-1. If the vacancy is a position not previously defined in the Job Classification System, the Unit Vice President will provide a completed job analysis questionnaire to the Director of Compensation and Benefits.
-The Director of Compensation and Benefits will recommend a position title, employee category, and pay grade to the President.
+1. If the vacancy is a position not previously defined in the Job Classification System, the Unit Vice President will provide a completed job analysis questionnaire to the Executive Director Compensation and Benefits.
+The Executive Director Compensation and Benefits will recommend a position title, employee category, and pay grade to the President.

 3. If the amended job descriptions for full-time faculty, professional support faculty, and administrators at the director-level and above result in a change in pay grade or classification, the changes must receive the approval of the President prior to the posting of the position.